OUR corporate social responsibility

 We hire local support staff and outsource tasks we don’t do to other Canadian businesses, preferably within the GTA to support our local business friends, and the local economy.

-We participate in local community or municipal civic engagement, and contribute to making and keeping our neighbourhood and city a good and fair place to live in.
+We participate in local community or municipal civic engagement, and contribute to making and keeping our neighbourhoods and city or towns a good and fair place to live in.

-We take part in meetings with peer groups to share our business knowledge with other small business owners, and are known to start or lead neighbourhood initiatives.
-These have included running social Meetup groups, environmental community groups, and hands-on engagement with street beautification projects, foraging and sharing wild fruit from city parks, and general advocacy for better practices.
-Martina is on the Board of Directors of a local environmental non-profit organization, and writes an environmental column for the local newspaper.
+We participate in meetings with peer groups to share our business knowledge with other small business owners, attend and contribute to public consultation meetings on local planning and environmental issues and are known to start or lead neighbourhood initiatives.
+These have included running social Meetup groups, environmental community groups, and hands-on engagement with street beautification projects, foraging and sharing wild fruit from municipal parks and trails, and general advocacy for better and more sustainable practices.
+Some of our team members are also active in the health and wellness industry, serving as volunteer on national and provincial Boards.